 A neck fracture can sometimes result in spinal cord and nerve injury and paralysis.
 This may require major life changes, involving work, family, and social life.
 Extensive rehabilitation may be required, including occupational therapy, psychotherapy, or support groups.

-To help reduce your chance of getting a neck fracture, take these steps:
+To help reduce your chance of getting a neck fracture:

 American Orthopaedic Society for Sports Medicine